S. Azmat Hassan

 Syed Azmat Hassan is a former Ambassador of Pakistan and a former senior faculty associate of the School of Diplomacy and International Relations at Seton Hall University, specialising in Diplomacy and Middle Eastern studies.
 He was associated with the Lahore University of Management Sciences in its Humanities and Social Sciences Department.
-He was born on 7 August 1944 in Sialkot, Pakistan to Syed Fida Hassan and Zeenat Hassan.He died on 13 January 2020.
+He was born on 7 August 1944 in Sialkot, Pakistan to Syed Fida Hassan and Zeenat Hassan.
+He died on 13 January 2020.

 Education

 Syed Azmat Hassan studied at St. Anthony's High School in Lahore.
-In 1963 he was awarded a BA degree in Economics, Political Science and History by the University of the Punjab and in 1966 he obtained an MA in Economics from the University of Cambridge.
-He gained an MSc in Strategic Studies from Quaid-i-Azam University, Islamabad, in 1984.
+In 1963 he was awarded a BA degree in economics, political science and history by the University of the Punjab and in 1966 he obtained an MA in economics from the University of Cambridge.
+He gained an MSc in dtrategic dtudies from Quaid-i-Azam University, Islamabad, in 1984.

 Civil service

 Since 1968, Hassan's civil service assignments have included ambassadorships in Malaysia, Syria (with responsibility for Lebanon) and Morocco.
 He has also served as Deputy Permanent Representative of Pakistan to the United Nations in New York City.
-He has been an Additional Secretary for foreign affairs and defence issues at the Pakistani Foreign Ministry, where he also served as head of the Middle East desk and as Director-General of the Afghanistan Division.
+He has been an additional secretary for foreign affairs and defence issues at the Pakistani Foreign Ministry, where he also served as head of the Middle East desk and as director-general of the Afghanistan Division.

 At the 1991 Food and Agriculture Organization conference in Rome, Hassan represented Pakistan as Additional Secretary.
 He was elected a joint vice-chairman at a conference convened by the International Atomic Energy Agency in 1994 to adopt the Convention on Nuclear Safety.

 Academia

-After ending his civil service career, Hassan joined the School of Diplomacy and International Relations in fall 2000 as an Adjunct Professor of Diplomacy and International Relations.
-He taught courses on the modern Middle East and Afghanistan and represented the School in numerous conferences.
+After ending his civil service career, Hassan joined the School of Diplomacy and International Relations in fall 2000 as an adjunct professor of Diplomacy and International Relations.
+He taught courses on the modern Middle East and Afghanistan and represented the school in numerous conferences.

 Hassan became associated with the Lahore University of Management Sciences in 2006.
-There he taught a number of courses as an Adjunct Faculty member, and later as full-time Visiting Faculty.
+There he taught a number of courses as an adjunct faculty member, and later as full-time visiting faculty.